 Potential solutions and compromises

-To navigate this issue, divorced parents can consider open communication and collaboration.
-By discussing their intentions regarding social media posting and reaching agreements on consent, parents can uphold each other’s rights while safeguarding their child’s privacy and dignity.
+To navigate this issue, divorced parents should consider open communication and collaboration.
+By discussing their intentions regarding social media posting and reaching agreements on consent, parents can uphold each other’s rights, while safeguarding their child’s privacy and dignity.